yeongseok94/CarND-LaneLines-P1/README.md

 ## Code Description

-* helperfunction.py: Copied version on helper functions described in P1.ipynb.
+* "helperfunction.py": Copied version on helper functions described in P1.ipynb.
 Not used in running of the code.
-* lanedetection_test.py: Test code used for detailed test.
+* "lanedetection_test.py": Test code used for detailed test.
-* lanedetection_video.py: Main code for lane detection on the test videos.
+* "lanedetection_video.py": Main code for lane detection on the test videos.
-* processimage.py: Necessary classes and functions for lane detection.
-Especially, 'process_image' shows the overall pipeline.
+* "processimage.py": Necessary classes and functions for lane detection.
+Especially, "LaneDetection.process_image()" shows the overall pipeline.

-## Reflection on work
+## Reflection on Work

-### 1. Pipeline description
+### 1. Pipeline Description

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Overall pipline can be easily found in "LaneDetection.process_image()".

+**Grayscale Image**

+First, I grayscaled the image for further processing.
+Here, I used openCV "cvtColor" function.

-### 2. Potential shortcomings
+### 2. Potential Shortcomings

 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...

-### 3. Suggestion on improvements
+### 3. Suggestion on Improvements

 A possible improvement would be to ...